-Anchovy paste is basically anchovies, salt, oil and sometimes sugar smushed together.
+Anchovy paste is basically anchovies, salt, oil, and sometimes sugar smushed together.
 That's it.
 Pretty simple but oh my what a layer of flavor it can add to just about any dish.
-It can provide umami to a whatever you are preparing.
+It can provide umami to whatever you are preparing.

 Anchovy Sauce Recipe

 - 1 tablespoon anchovy paste